heygrady/blog/apps/blog-app/src/pages/posts/2022-08-29-relaunching-on-astro.md

 I was equally amazed by how quickly I was able to adopt `.astro` syntax.
 It was very familiar to me coming from a strong React background.

 The biggest struggle I had was with fonts.
-At one point the fonts were not showing up in the Firbease preview and I tracked it down to a base URL issue.
+At one point the fonts were not showing up in the Firebase preview and I tracked it down to a base URL issue.
 I ended up disabling asset inlining in Vite to avoid the issue.

 Disappointingly, I ended up dropping the line highlighting feature from the code blocks.
 This was a somewhat unique feature that Gatsby offers.
 The [Astro documentation provides a similar feature](https://github.com/withastro/docs/blob/67eab8e50e8138d6b80fe279a71b2105ab60e6a8/integrations/astro-code-snippets.ts) but it is not portable so I decided not to pursue it further.